gatsbyjs/gatsby/docs/docs/graphql-reference.md

 A good video tutorial on this is [here](https://www.youtube.com/watch?v=Lg1bom99uGM).

-> TODO: add more advanced examples here?
-Pull requests welcome!
+> TODO: Add more advanced examples

 ## Sort